Working (and Playing) at Ski Resorts in Western Canada

 And that list doesn’t even include specialty areas that are unique to each individual hill, such as front desk staff, housekeeping, day cares, tube parks, terrain parks, guides, and more.
 There truly is something for everybody and every skill set.

 Keep reading to find a list of current job postings and fairs at ski resorts across Alberta and BC.

 Numerous resorts are currently going through the winter recruitment process and revealing their expected opening dates.
 Resorts frequently hire many international workers to fill their seasonal roles, but since 2020 that has become a lot more complicated and resorts have begun to put more emphasis on hiring locals.

 What qualifications do I need to work at a ski area?

 Depending on the field you’re applying to, the prerequisites for employment (education, previous experience, specific skill sets, etc.) vary greatly.
 You also need to be legally entitled to work in Canada, possess a social insurance number and a clean criminal record check, and many resorts are now requiring their employees to be vaccinated for Covid-19.

 Without a doubt though, they are looking for enthusiastic, motivated, and dependable people who embrace the mountain lifestyle and who can be trusted to represent their brand in a professional manner.
 Whether you’re looking to work indoors or outside, we can assure you of a unique working environment where no two days will be exactly the same.

 What are the perks of working at a ski resort?

+These are all commonplace benefits of working in the industry.
 And if all of that’s not enough to get you started on your application you also get to work (and play) in some of Alberta and BC’s most beautiful settings!